-Aloo Gobi served in a bowl on a table with roti, lemon wedges and water.
+Aloo Gobi served in a bowl on a table with roti and lemon wedges.

 Jump to: